-Since the Exact Match keywords address a very specific target group with a very specific search intention, the reach is lower than with the other two match types, but these ads are extremely relevant for the customers who are looking for this exact product.
+Since the Exact Match keywords address a very specific target group with a very specific search intention, the reach is lower than it is with the other two match types but these ads are extremely relevant for the customers who are looking for this exact product.

 Yet, once you’ve identified highly relevant, very specific keywords for your product, it makes sense to place relatively high bids for these keywords in order to increase the probability of being displayed frequently for these keywords.

 If the search term entered by the customer differs slightly from your target keywords, your ad will still be displayed.